Shopify/polaris/.changeset/breezy-glasses-cry.md

 '@shopify/polaris-tokens': minor
 ---

-Added a `color` token group with new internal palettes
+Added a `color` token group using the new internal palette